 Table 2 lists the regulatory approvals that relate to Dartbrook Mine.
 Table 4 lists the conditions of these approvals that are relevant to rehabilitation.

-Although Dartbrook Mine is currently under care and maintenance, DA 231-07-2000 allows for mining operations to be conducted until 5 December 2027.
-Given that there is the opportunity for further mining to be undertaken, rehabilitation activities will only commence after the approved period of mining operations.
+DA 231-07-2000 allows for mining operations to be conducted until 5 December 2027.
+Rehabilitation activities will commence after the approved period of mining operations.

 Table 4 Regulatory Requirements